-6. Are there travel restrictions or a mandate to have a negative test before returning to school after a trip?
+3. Are there travel restrictions or a mandate to have a negative test before returning to school after a trip?

 Anyone traveling internationally has to provide a negative COVID-19 test before being allowed to fly back into the US.
 Governor Lamont's Executive Order regarding domestic travel was rescinded last March, and without a mandate or requirement, residents are urged to follow CDC guidance on testing both before and after domestic travel.
 While we cannot track travel or require proof of testing, we continue to encourage parents to follow the suggested guidance to keep their families and our community safe.

-7. What are the guidelines for buses?
+4. What are the guidelines for buses?

+While masks on public transportation are no longer mandated, masks are still encouraged as an additional level of protection.
 Student transportation is one of the more challenging aspects of the return to school plan.
 For some children, the only way that they can get to school is by riding the bus.
 For others, it is a matter of convenience.
 We continue to strongly urge any parents that can drive their children to school to do so, or to create car pools within their cohort of students.
 This way, buses will have more room for those students who rely on them as their only mode of transportation to and from school, and more distancing can be practiced.
 Buses will be cleaned and wiped down, and masks will be required on buses.
 DPH continues to recommend running buses with open windows to increase ventilation.

-8. What are the procedures if my child or someone in my household is ill?
+5. What are the procedures if my child or someone in my household is ill?

 It’s very important that we all take care of each other as we are one community.
 A large part of this is keeping your children home if they are sick or if anyone in your household is sick.
 Learn more about West Hartford Public School’ COVID-19 health protocols.

-9. If my student is a close contact of a positive case, when do they or family members have to quarantine?
+6. If my student is a close contact of a positive case, when do they or family members have to quarantine?

-10. Will we be provided the names of any children or staff that are sick?
+7. Will we be provided the names of any children or staff that are sick?

-12. What if there is an uptick in cases?
+8. What if there is an uptick in cases?

-13. What about after school activities?
+9. What about after school activities?

 Before/After school activities and sports will proceed normally, with some modifications for space and location at each school.

-14. What about music concerts, and plays?
+10. What about music concerts, and plays?